-- 'online-courses' from a Dutch university; - components from a foreign university; - components from a funded or designated Dutch institution for higher professional education; - components from the University Course Catalogue that were set up in cooperation with an hbo institution.
+- 'online-courses' from a Dutch university; - components from a funded or designated Dutch institution for higher professional education; - components from the University Course Catalogue that were set up in cooperation with a University of Applied Sciences (hbo).

 The Board of Examiners determines the level of the component taken if needed to comply with the requirement from paragraph 2.